Loading Events

 Knotty Testimonies: Reckoning with Andean Cord-keeper Accounts from the Mid-sixteenth Century

-Renaissance and Early Modern Studies, Nicole.
+Spanish and Portuguese Nicole.
 D. Legnani

 November 7, 2019 · 12:00 pm1:30 pm · 209 Scheide Caldwell House